JujuAdams/Bento/docs/2.3/Topic-Hover-Hold-Click-Focus.md

 !> It is very important to detect players clicking buttons by calling explicitly `BentoPrimaryGetClick()`.
 If you check against any other function then your user interface is liable to work incorrectly.

 Bento stores hold state per element.
-An element can have one of four values for its hold state.
+An element can be multiple states at once depending on the situation.
 The table below explains when each state occurs.

 |Name      |Held on the previous frame|Held on the current frame|Getter function            |
 |----------|--------------------------|-------------------------|---------------------------|